The maze of services, supports, and therapies for children with special needs can be challenging, but Champaign-Urbana has a multitude of options

 CASE (Central Affiliation for Special Education) Audiology (809 N. Neil St., Champaign): Provides hearing evaluations for children from birth through high school graduation for families in Champaign and Ford counties.
 There is no direct charge to families for this service.
 For more information, call (217) 355-1214.

 Champaign County Down Syndrome Network: The Champaign County Down Syndrome Network operates as a not-for-profit organization serving families who have members with Down syndrome in Central Illinois.
 The DSN offers support to families by providing current information for parents, professionals and the general public.
-They also reach out to new parents and try to raise awareness of Down syndrome in the community.
+It also reaches out to new parents to raise awareness of Down syndrome in the community.

-Champaign County Home Visiting Consortium: The Home Visiting Consortium is a group of 8 home visiting programs that work together to serve expectant families and children birth-three in Champaign County in a home visiting option.
-A few of the home visiting programs can also serve children up to age five.
+Champaign County Home Visiting Consortium: The Home Visiting Consortium is a group of eight home visiting programs that work together to serve expectant families and children birth to 3 in Champaign County in a home visiting option.
+A few of the home visiting programs can also serve children up to age 5.
 The home visiting programs partner with families to provide support and help nurture the parent/child relationship.
 They also provide developmental screenings and connect families to Early Intervention services if a delay is suspected.
 Home visitors also assist families with community resources including connecting families to pre-k programming.
-If parents/caregivers are interested in enrolling in a home visiting program, please call any of the numbers listed below to get connected to a home visiting program to best fit each family’s unique needs.
+If parents/caregivers are interested in enrolling in a home visiting program, call any of the numbers listed below to get connected to a home visiting program to best fit each family’s unique needs.